 Solariums tan the skin by radiating it with both UVA and UVB radiation, which are known to be dangerous to the skin.
-UV radiation from a solarium is also more intense than natural sunlight: up to six times as strong as the midday summer sun.
-Research shows that people who use a solarium before the age of 35 have an 87 per cent greater risk of melanoma than those who don’t use a solarium.
+UV radiation from a solarium is more intense than natural sunlight, up to six times as strong as the midday summer sun.
+Research shows that people who use a solarium before the age of 35 have a 59 per cent greater risk of melanoma than those who don’t use a solarium.

 Reducing your skin cancer risk

-There is not much you can do about your hereditary risk factors, but you can take steps to reduce your risk of skin cancer from UV radiation and sun exposure.
+There is not much you can do about your hereditary risk factors, but you can take steps to reduce your risk of skin cancer from over-exposure to UV radiation and recreational sun exposure.

-Use a combination of the five sun protection measures during the daily sun protection times to reduce your risk:
+Use a combination of the five sun protection measures during the daily sun protection times to reduce your risk, including:

 - Slip – on sun-protective clothing.
 Make sure it covers as much skin as possible.

-- Slap – on a hat that protects your face, head, neck and ears.
+- Slap – on a broad-brimmed hat that protects the face, head, neck and ears.